thisisfaisalhere/Problems/README.md

 Minimise the maximum difference between heights [V.IMP] -- done

-Minimum no. of Jumps to reach end of an array -- done with O(n^2) complexity. reducing it.
+Minimum no. of Jumps to reach end of an array -- done

 find duplicate in an array of N+1 Integers
 Merge 2 sorted arrays without using Extra space.